-🤯 Eigen.. what?
+🤯 Eigen..
+What?

 Why Eigenvalues and Eigenvectors are so important for the discipline?